-- 8.63 The proposed and existing uses will share an existing access onto a private route from the Ballymacrea Road.
-There will then be a separate access into the proposed caravan site which is segregated by an acoustic barrier in the form of a large earth bund, which would also be planted. - 8.64 It has been agreed that the proposed acoustic barrier provides no noise protection from Ballymacrea Road.
+- 8.62 The proposed and existing uses will share an existing access onto a private route from the Ballymacrea Road.
+There will then be a separate access into the proposed caravan site which is segregated by an acoustic barrier in the form of a large earth bund, which would also be planted. - 8.63 It has been agreed that the proposed acoustic barrier provides no noise protection from Ballymacrea Road.
 However, this barrier/bund provides protection from noise impacts/HGVs using the private access route.
-This acoustic barrier has the added benefit of reducing noise impacts from the same noise impacts/HGV movements along the private access route at existing properties along the Craigahulliar Road.
-Environmental Health has confirmed that any further noise impacts on the proposal would be of marginal significance, and any further traffic associated with the landfill operation would also be mitigated against by the acoustic barrier. - 8.65 WM 5 requires the consideration of odour.
+This acoustic barrier has the added benefit of reducing noise impacts from the same noise impacts/HGV movements along the private access route and at existing properties along the Craigahulliar Road.
+Environmental Health has confirmed that any further noise impacts on the proposal would be of marginal significance, and any further traffic associated with the landfill operation would also be mitigated against by the acoustic barrier. - 8.64 Policy WM 5 requires the consideration of odour.
 It should be noted that the current landfill site has a management licence issued by NIEA which has a management condition in relation to odour.
-Furthermore the landfill site has a "landfill engine" with the operator sucking gases produced within the landfill to produce power. - 8.66 The landfill is situated at a higher level than the proposal and the distance from it.
-Although any traffic using the access to the landfill is in proximity to the caravans, an earth bund acting as an acoustic barrier will screen and mitigate against any potential nuisance. - 8.67 Therefore, in considering the current nature of the landfill, the local topography, and the advice from both Environmental Health and NIEA, this proposal is unlikely to restrict any activities within the landfill site, or result in any unacceptable adverse impacts as set out in WM5.
+Furthermore the landfill site has a "landfill engine" with the operator sucking gases produced within the landfill to produce power. - 8.65 The landfill is situated on higher ground to the south of the proposal.
+Although any traffic using the access to the landfill is in proximity to the caravans, an earth bund acting as an acoustic barrier will screen and mitigate against any potential nuisance. - 8.66 Therefore, in considering the current nature of the landfill, the local topography, and the advice from both Environmental Health and NIEA, this proposal is unlikely to restrict any activities within the landfill site, or result in any unacceptable adverse impacts as set out in Policy WM5.
 This proposal accords with this policy, and is considered to be acceptable within the vicinity of the existing landfill site.